-In PISA 2012, as the computer-based assessment of mathematics (CBAM) was an optional domain and was not taken by all countries, it is not part of the mathematical literacy trend.
-Therefore, CBAM items developed for PISA 2012 are not included in the 2015 assessment where mathematical literacy is a minor domain, despite the change in delivery mode.
+In PISA 2012, mathematics (the major domain) was delivered as a paper-based assessment, while the computer-based assessment of mathematics (CBAM) was an optional domain that was not taken by all countries.
+As a result, CBAM was not part of the mathematical literacy trend.
+Therefore, CBAM items developed for PISA 2012 are not included in the 2015 and 2018 assessments where mathematical literacy is a minor domain, despite the change in delivery mode to computer-based.

-The framework has been updated to reflect the change in delivery mode, and includes a discussion of the considerations of transposing paper items to a screen and examples of what the results look like.
+The framework was updated for PISA 2015 to reflect the change in delivery mode, and includes a discussion of the considerations of transposing paper items to a screen and examples of what the results look like.
 The definition and constructs of mathematical literacy however, remain unchanged and consistent with those used in 2012.